sawatani/wercker-step-maven_central/README.md

 ## Arguments

-Almost arguments are recognized from environment if repository is in Github.
+Almost arguments are recognized from environment if project is in Github.

 | Name | Required | Description |
 |---|:-:|---|